sebastianbirk/pytorch-mlops-template-azure-ml/README.md

 <img src="docs/images/create_pat.png" alt="create_pat" width="600"/>

-Then make sure to store the created token, e.g. in a textfile.
+**Note**: Make sure to store the created token, e.g. in a textfile.

 #### 1.2 Deliver Infrastructure as Code with Terraform
 First, set up the two below environment variables based on the previous step.